Last Updated on April 1, 2026

 Step4.
 Execute and Monitor

 Once you set up the parameters properly, you can easily replicate and execute the trades of the signal provider automatically on your account, including necessary adjustments.
-The MT4 and MT5 platforms also allow copiers to monitor the performance of copy trades with provision to make certain adjustments in real time.
+The MT4 and MT5 platforms also allow copiers to monitor the performance of copy trades with the provision to make certain adjustments in real time.

 Step5.
 Ending a Subscription

 One can equally decide to stop copying and subscribing to a signal provider and can choose to either retain or close existing positions.
-After ending a subscription the trader can exercise full control of the trades that are remaining.
+After ending a subscription, the trader can exercise full control of the trades that are remaining.

 Does MT4 allow copy trading?

-• Lots of the traders on the MT4 platform engage in copy trading.
+Lots of the traders on the MT4 platform engage in copy trading.
 So, to answer the question, yes, MT4 allows copy trading.

 What is the best copy trading platform?